isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Survey.md

 ### 2.3 Transforming data format for analysis and plotting

 The data was transformed from a wide format to a long format for easier analysis and visualization using ggplot2.
-Additionally, question labels were cleaned by removing prefixes and replacing underscores with spaces for better readability in plots.
+Additionally, question labels were cleaned by removing prefixes and replacing underscores with spaces for better readability in the visualizations.

 Sample code